yalavrinenko/lammps/doc/src/pair_wpmd_dftnvgpu.rst

 built with that package.
 This pair requires a nvidia cuda version 9.0 or higher and c++14.
 See the :doc:`Build package <Build_package>` doc page for more info.

+This pair is work only with *real* unit due to energy conversion units.
 Default
 """""""
 By default the *mesh* is *regular* with size per one axe is equal to 50.
 The *dynamic* is *off*.